ProxyThinker: Test-Time Guidance through Small Visual Reasoners: Introduction

 Due to these high training costs, prior work has rarely applied RFT to LVLMs with more than $7$ billion parameters.
-Recent research findings~\cite{shah2025rethinking, yue2025does, gandhi2025cognitive, liu2025understanding, wang2025reinforcement} suggest that RFT does not teach new knowledge beyond the capabilities of the base model, but rather elicits and amplifies reasoning behaviors that are already included in the sampling distributions of the base model.
+Recent research findings~\citep{shah2025rethinking, yue2025does, gandhi2025cognitive, liu2025understanding, wang2025reinforcement} suggest that RFT does not teach new knowledge beyond the capabilities of the base model, but rather elicits and amplifies reasoning behaviors that are already included in the sampling distributions of the base model.
 In this work, we introduce \MODEL, a simple yet effective inference-time method that allows for efficient transfer of visual reasoning capabilities without incurring any training costs, illustrated in Figure~\ref{fig:teaser}.
-Motivated by the line of work that explores decoding-steering of language models~\cite{liu-etal-2021-dexperts, li-etal-2023-contrastive, o2023contrastive, leng2024mitigating, liu2024tuning}, we propose using the difference between the last-token logits from a reasoning \textbf{Expert} model after RFT training and those from a non-RFT \textbf{Amateur} model to represent the reasoning abilities induced by RFT.
+Motivated by the line of work that explores decoding-steering of language models~\citep{liu-etal-2021-dexperts, li-etal-2023-contrastive, o2023contrastive, leng2024mitigating, liu2024tuning}, we propose using the difference between the last-token logits from a reasoning \textbf{Expert} model after RFT training and those from a non-RFT \textbf{Amateur} model to represent the reasoning abilities induced by RFT.
 Such a difference could steer a larger \textbf{Base} model toward the slow-thinking reasoning pattern.

-Our initial experiments focus on vision-centric reasoning tasks, where the abilities to predict spatial relations, count, depth order, and relative distance are examined.
-We observe that \MODEL can effectively transfer the reasoning abilities from a 2 billion parameter RFT expert to a 7 billion parameter base model, reflected in the improved performance.
-In contrast, using a 2 billion parameter SFT model as the expert fails to achieve comparable improvements.
-To further investigate the scalability of \MODEL, we conduct experiments on mathematical and multi-disciplinary reasoning tasks using larger base models with 32B and 72B parameters.
-Quantitative results show significant improvements on benchmarks such as MathVista~\cite{lu2024mathvista}, MathVerse~\cite{zhang2024mathverse}, MathVision~\cite{wang2024mathvision} and R1-OneVisionBench~\cite{r1onevision}.
-For example, on the MathVision test split, we improved the accuracy of Qwen2.5-VL-32B-Instruct~\cite{bai2025qwen2} from 38.4\% to 40.8\% by integrating OpenVLThinker-7B~\cite{deng2025openvlthinker} as a reasoning expert, despite the latter’s poor accuracy of 25.3\%.
-This even surpasses the 40.5\% achieved by the full-scale RFT model VL-Rethinker-32B~\cite{vlrethinker}.
+To investigate the effectiveness of \MODEL, we conduct experiments on mathematical, multi-disciplinary and complex reasoning tasks using larger base models with 32B and 72B parameters.
+Quantitative results show significant improvements on benchmarks such as MathVista~\citep{lu2024mathvista}, MathVerse~\citep{zhang2024mathverse}, MathVision~\citep{wang2024mathvision}, MMMU-Pro~\citep{yue-etal-2025-mmmu} and R1-OneVisionBench~\citep{r1onevision}.
+For example, on the MathVision test split, we improved the accuracy of Qwen2.5-VL-32B-Instruct~\citep{bai2025qwen2} from 38.4\% to 40.8\% by integrating OpenVLThinker-7B~\citep{deng2025openvlthinker} as a reasoning expert, despite the latter’s poor accuracy of 25.3\%.
+This even surpasses the 40.5\% achieved by the full-scale RFT model VL-Rethinker-32B~\citep{vlrethinker}.